Seoyangsam/predict_hotel_price/README.md

 # Structure

-we stored our data in the data folder as structure below:
+We stored our data in the data folder as structure below:
+- bronze:
+original dataset

+- silver:
+dataet after cleaning

+- gold:
+dataset after cleaning and feature engineering

 - results:
 results of diffirent models

-- Gold:
-dataset after cleaning and feature engineering

-- Silver:
-dataet after cleaning

-- Bronze:
-original dataset

 In src, we have our R code, as below:

 - data preprocessing:

+data_exploration

 data_cleaning

-data_exploration

 feature_engineering